-3.5 Linked Multi-view Interaction
+4.5 Linked Multi-view Interaction

-We expect a typical use of low-dimensional representations to be as part of interactive applications where views and interactions of conventional representations are linked with that of low-dimensional representations.
-We have developed two interac-
+We expect a typical use of low-dimensional representations to be as part of interactive applications where views and interactions of conventional representations are linked with those of low-dimensional representations.
+We have developed two interactive visualization systems using the 2D point and path representations, respectively, to demonstrate this mode of use (see Figs. 4 and 5).